 Our office will work with your healthcare providers and other experts to determine what your medical costs are and what treatments you will require in the future.
 In many cases, it could take weeks or months to thoroughly evaluate your medical condition and prognosis.
 While an insurance check could seem like a windfall, if you are unable to return to work, it probably is insufficient to cover the years or decades of income you are likely to lose.
 Ken Kieklak will work with financial experts to calculate what you would have earned if you were not hurt.

-Call Our Skilled Arkansas Personal Injury Lawyers Today for Help
+Contact Our Arkansas Personal Injury Lawyers to Discuss Your Case

 Anytime you are the victim of an accident due to someone else’s actions, there is a chance that you may be able to successfully prove a personal injury case against them.
 Ken Kieklak, Attorney at Law, has the years of experience and institutional knowledge to advise you on the best steps that can be taken after an accident to make you whole again.
 If we believe filing a personal injury lawsuit is the right move, our Arkansas personal injury attorneys will help you do so and fight for the best possible outcome for you and your future.
 For a free consultation, call us today at (479) 316-0438.